keithbsmiley-other/emilysite/_posts/2020-11-13-plant-based-diets.md

 > “The bioavailability of iron is approximately 14% to 18% from mixed diets that include substantial amounts of meat, seafood, and vitamin C (as ascorbic acid, which enhances the bioavailability of nonheme iron) and 5% to 12% from vegetarian diets.[^36] In addition to ascorbic acid, meat, poultry, and seafood can enhance nonheme iron absorption, whereas phytate (present in grains and beans) and certain polyphenols in some non-animal foods (such as cereals and legumes) have the opposite effect.)[^37]

 This means, my herbivorous homies, it’s best to get your iron from dark, leafy greens.
 Grains and beans tend to work against your iron absorption.
-Just plan on eating a lot of dark, leafy greens to maximize absorption.[^38]
+Just plan on eating *a lot* of dark, leafy greens to maximize absorption.[^38]

-Including:
+Plants-based foods containing lots of iron:
 - Spinach
 - Legumes
 - Pumpkin Seeds
 - Quinoa
 - Broccoli
 - Tofu
 - Kidney beans
 - Kale
 - Cabbage
 - Raisins
 - Dates
 - Apricots

 ## So, What’s My Point?

 Let me start off by saying this: If done correctly, a vegan or vegetarian diet is good for the environment, good for your heart health, and, as far as animal ethics are concerned, extremely commendable.

 But, I’m also not going to sit here and pull what my nutrition professor did, and uneviquicolly state that vegetarian and vegan diets are the healthiest diets you can possibly eat.
-There’s just a too big of an addendum to be added to that statement.
+There’s just a too big of an caveat to be added to that statement.

 Whenever you cut a huge source of nutrients out of your diet, you have to make up for it by eating with extreme intention.
 You have to be aware of everything you put in your body.[^39] Yes, arguably, you should be doing this anyway.
 But, who are we kidding?
 I’m a nutrition coach, and I had Halloween candy for my second breakfast.[^40]

 What I’m getting at is this: If you have the will power to be a vegetarian or vegan or whatever combination of plant-based you want to be, I support you whole-heartedly.

-Just do your due diligence.
-Make educated decisions, and make everything you eat count.[^41]
+Just do your due diligence to learn what a healthy plant-based diet looks like, make educated decisions, and let everything you eat count.[^41]

 [^1]:	¿Dónde está la biblioteca?